ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 3 - MariaDB database server.md

     FLUSH privileges;"
     ~~~

     This is an SQL script, executed by a MariaDB-provided `mysql` shell command, that creates the required user for the Prometheus metrics exporter.
 Notice how, instead of putting raw values, environment variables (`MARIADB_PROMETHEUS_EXPORTER_USERNAME` and `MARIADB_PROMETHEUS_EXPORTER_PASSWORD`) are used as placeholders for the username and password values for the Prometheus metrics exporter's user.
-Those variables will be defined within the `StatefulSet` resource definition you will declare later in this chapter.
+Those variables are to be declared within the `StatefulSet` resource manifest you will declare later in this chapter.

 ## MariaDB passwords